diegodelemos/diegodelemos.github.io/README.md

 ## Acknowledgment

-This theme is inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)
+This theme is based in the [Astro Theme Cactus](https://github.com/chrismwilliams/astro-theme-cactus)

 ## License